nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 2. A new `Item` object with the given parameters (name, quantity, price) is created and returned to `NewCommand`
 3. The `put` method of the `Inventory` class is called to add the newly created item into the inventory
 4. The `newCommandSuccess` method of the `Ui` class is called to notify that `NewCommand` has been successfully executed
+5. The `saveData` method of the `FileManager` class is called to save the new item added onto the hard disk

 ## Product scope